satra/NiPyPe-Paper/nipype_paper.rst

 to generate them can be found in Figure smoothing\_comparison\_workflow and smoothing\_comparison\_results.
 Full code used to generate this data can be found in the supplementary material.
-This comparison serves only to demonstrate NiPyPE capabilities a comparison between smoothing methods is outside of the scope of this paper and will most likely require more subjects and quantitative metrics.
+This comparison serves only to demonstrate NiPyPe capabilities a comparison between smoothing methods is outside of the scope of this paper and will most likely require more subjects and quantitative metrics.